-All Nobel School staff will have access and will have read Part one and Annex A (which provides further information specific forms of abuse and safeguarding issues) of this statutory guidance.
-They have the opportunity to seek clarity from designated staff for any content; please see the DSL.
+All staff should have access and have read Part one and Annex A (which provides further information specific forms of abuse and safeguarding issues) of this statutory guidance.
+They should also have the opportunity to seek clarity from designated staff for any content.